What is a Fashion Style?

 Garments, footwear, and accessories with similar aesthetic roots – shapes, silhouettes, patterns, motifs, symbols, colours, and materials – can be grouped into stylistically similar outfits and described as fashion styles.

-Fashion styles are adopted and reshaped by groups, communities, and subcultures as visual ways of showcasing their values, beliefs, group belonging, social status, and lifestyle.
+Groups, communities, and subcultures adopt and reshape fashion styles to showcase their values, beliefs, group belonging, social status, and lifestyle.

 For an outfit to be catalogued as belonging to or representing a particular fashion style, the composing clothes, footwear, and accessories must share aesthetics and motifs representative of the subculture it attempts to portray.